nottheswimmer/dalle/README.md

-    pip install pydalle          # Just install the library with no optional dependencies pip install pydalle[sync]    # Also installs requests (for synchronous networking) pip install pydalle[async]   # Also installs aiohttp and aiofiles  (required for async networking / file handling) pip install pydalle[images]  # Also installs Pillow (required for help with image processing)
+    pip install pydalle          # Just install the library with no optional dependencies pip install pydalle[sync]    # Also installs requests (for synchronous networking) pip install pydalle[async]   # Also installs aiohttp and aiofiles  (required for async networking / file handling) pip install pydalle[images]  # Also installs Pillow and numpy (required for help with image processing)

 ## Tips